 If you have any questions, please email [email protected] subject: Conference Workshop Question.

 When submitting your workshop proposals, please include the following:

-All presenters must register for the conference.
+All presenters must register for the conference (at a reduced rate, max of three presenters per workshop).
 Additionally, all travel and lodging expenses related to presenting at the conference are the responsibility of each presenter.